Who we are

 Nichols Brothers Senior Management Group focuses on three topics that continue to contribute to the growing success of the company; Customer Loyalty, Employee Faithfulness, and Community Support.

 It is significant to NBBB to establish and maintain a professional relationship with all past, present and potential customers.
-It is important to provide the customer with the best experience during construction of their vessel.
-NBBB strives to meet every customer's delivery schedule, quality expectations, and within budget.
+It is important to provide our customer with the best experience during construction of their vessel.
+NBBB strives to meet every customer's delivery schedule, quality expectations, and budget.